Roxanne Dryden-Edwards, MD

 - With the sudden onset of severe psychotic symptoms, the individual is said to be experiencing acute psychosis.
 Psychotic means out of touch with reality or unable to separate real from unreal experiences.

 - There is no known single cause of schizophrenia.
 As discussed later, it appears that genetic and other biological factors produce a vulnerability to schizophrenia, with environmental factors contributing to different degrees in different individuals.

 - There are a number of various schizophrenia treatments.
-Given the complexity of schizophrenia, the major questions about this disorder (its cause or causes, prevention, and treatment) are unlikely to be resolved in the near future.
+Given the complexity of this disorder, the major questions about the illness (its cause or causes, prevention, and treatment) are unlikely to be resolved in the near future.
 The public should beware of those offering "the cure" for (or "the cause" of) schizophrenia.

-- Schizophrenia is one of the psychotic mental disorders and affects an individual's thoughts, behaviors, and social functioning.
+- Schizophrenia is one of the psychotic, also called thought-disordered, mental disorders and affects a person's thoughts, behaviors, and social functioning.

 - Symptoms of schizophrenia may include